Seashellbear/seashellbear.github.io/_posts/2024-03-20-Inside-the-Jade-Empress-Tomb.md

 You have been told, whatever you do, you must not wake the powers that reside within the stilled body of the Empress of Old.
 For if you do… great and terrible things will happen.
 ~~~

-A short beginner friendly one-shot adventure for 4 to 6 players.
-Character sheets included.